Sentinel Lost (Book 5)

 How many supernaturals does it take to screw in a lightbulb?
 For this particular case, way more than Kyle McKinley has backing her up.

 When she stumbles upon a dark museum, missing artwork, and a dead security guard, Kyle and her team are thrust into a new mystery.
 One involving demons.
-But not your run of the mill demons—realm demons.
-Tougher, scarier, and banned from earth, they are escaping from the realm and wreaking havoc in Cleveland, Ohio, of all places.
+But not your run-of-the-mill mill demons—realm demons.
+Tougher, scarier, and banned from earth, they are escaping the realm and wreaking havoc in Cleveland, Ohio, of all places.

 2016 Bookseller’s Best Award Winner for Paranormal Romance